 Swimming Victoria provide interstate and international racing experience for selected athletes.

-These opportunities aim to provide invaluable travel and race experience for athletes and coaches to perform on the world stage as we support their continued development and preparation into Tokyo 2020 and beyond.
+These opportunities aim to provide invaluable travel and race experience for athletes and coaches to perform on the world stage as we support their continued development and preparation into Paris 2024.

 Open Water Tour

 The District Development Program underpins our SV Performance Pathways Program to provide an integrated pathway for athlete and coach development.

 The purpose of the program is to develop the skills required for success at a State and National level and provide a key entry point into the performance pathway, which is aligned to national standards and benchmarks.

 The aim of the District Development Program is to:

 While a key focus of the program is to deliver pool based sessions, Swimming Victoria is committed to developing the whole person.
 It is for this reason that the education workshops are a core component and align to SV’s overall Education Framework.